hydro-project/hydroflow/docs/docs/dfir/quickstart/setup.md

 ## Alternative: Checking out the Hydroflow Repository

-This book will assume you are using the template project, but some Rust experts may want to get started with Hydroflow by cloning and working in the repository directly.
+This book will assume you are using the template project, but some Rust experts may want to get started with DFIR by cloning and working in the repository directly.
 You should fork the repository if you want to push your changes.